hyeonyohwan/cardMaker/README.md

 ---

-This homepage is a website where you can easily create a business card by business card by entering simple textr and photos on a business card.
+This homepage is a website where you can easily create a business card by business card by entering simple texts and photos on a business card.

 - Sign-in through Firebase's Google provider and Github provider
 - Image upload using Cloudinary and Firebase